-Certificate Profile: A set of documents or files that defines requirements for Certificate content and Certificate extensions in accordance with section 7 or a certificate template file used by CA software.
+Certificate Profile: A set of documents or files that defines requirements for Certificate content and Certificate extensions in accordance with Section 7.

 Certificate Problem Report: Complaint of suspected Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, or inappropriate conduct related to Certificates.